dmtzs/SmartTerrariumR/SECURITY.md

 | Arduino 1.0.0   | :white_check_mark: |
 | local_libraries   | :white_check_mark: |
 | avrdude   | :white_check_mark: |

-As you can see in this case we give support to this because if there is a change in avrdude and the external styles libraries then we will update that resource in our server.
+As you can see above in this case we give support to this because if there is a change in avrdude and the external styles libraries then we will update that resource in our server.

 ## Reporting a Vulnerability